 The Anti-money laundering, the Compliance and Fraud Prevention areas of the Company carry out tasks related to the prevention of money laundering, international sanctions, fraud management and compliance risk detection and management tasks, on the basis of the relevant EU and Hungarian legislation.
-In this context they draw up by-laws and procedures compliant with relevant legislation, in connection with their activities they perform inquiries and audits.
+In this context they draw up by-laws and procedures compliant with relevant legislation, in connection with their activities they perform inquiries and audits and perform similar professional supervision of the subsidiaries of the Company.